Hydrogen Peroxide for Cleanroom Surface Sterilization

 Using Hydrogen Peroxide to Disinfect Cleanroom Surfaces

-However, if solutions are mixed in your cleanroom or you purchase ready-to-use hydrogen peroxide solutions, you will find they are packaged in opaque bottles to eliminate light exposure which slows the degradation process.
+If you mix solutions in your cleanroom or purchase ready-to-use hydrogen peroxide solutions, they are packaged in opaque bottles to minimize light exposure and slow degradation.
+Keep strict protocols for replacing expired cleanroom supplies.

 We Can Help